-For Saab and the Swedish authorities, this merger aimed to study convergences in terms of technological bricks, within the framework of its own new generation fighter program, intended to replace, beyond 2040, the JAS 39 Gripen E/F still in prototype stage at that time.
+For Saab and the Swedish authorities, this merger aimed to study convergences in terms of technological bricks, within the framework of its own new generation fighter program intended to replace, beyond 2040, the JAS 39 Gripen E/F which was still in prototype stage at that time.

 The arrival of Stockholm was presented by London as a huge success, breaking its isolation at the time when Spain was already knocking on the door of the Franco-German FCAS.
 For Sweden, on the other hand, the ambitions were much more measured, with an investment plan of barely €60 million, to finance a research center in Great Britain.

-Since then, the FCAS program has been profoundly transformed, with the successive arrival of Italy, then Japan, making it the exact counterpart of the FCAS which now brings together, in addition to France and Germany, Spain as as a full partner, and Belgium, with observer status.
+Since then, the FCAS program has been profoundly transformed, with the successive arrival of Italy then Japan, making it the exact counterpart of the FCAS which now brings together, in addition to France and Germany, Spain as a partner of full rights, and Belgium, with observer status.

-Sweden, for its part, has taken a certain distance from FCAS, which has since become Global Combat Air Program or GCAP, to withdraw from the incentive a year ago, and to finally withdraw definitively today, as confirmed by a Swedish official during the Chatham House Rules meetings at the International Fighter Conference, which took place in Madrid a few days ago.
+Sweden, for its part, took a certain distance from FCAS, which has since become Global Combat Air Program or GCAP, to withdraw from the incentive a year ago/ It finally withdrew definitively today, as confirmed by a Swedish official during the Chatham House Rules meetings at the International Fighter Conference, which took place in Madrid a few days ago.